Defective Tool Attorney

 Portable household generators often used in homes can pose a serious risk of carbon monoxide poisoning.
 Carbon monoxide is an odorless, colorless gas emitted through the burning of wood or kerosene or through combustion reactions of gas fueled generators and heaters.
 Carbon monoxide poisoning can cause a sudden drop in blood pressure, hypothermia, hallucinations, and even cardiac failure resulting in death.
 The Consumer Product Safety Commission (CPSC) estimates that at least 222 people have been killed in generator-related carbon monoxide poisonings between 2000 and 2005.
 The number of fatalities has risen with the increase in demand for generators.

 The CPSC has approved new rules that require manufacturers of portable generators to put strong warning labels on the devices.
 The labels must warn consumers that the generator's exhaust can contain carbon monoxide, a known toxic gas that can have serious and adverse health effects.
 The warnings must also caution consumers about the hazards associated with using generators in enclosed spaces like rooms and garages.

 Ladders are a basic piece of equipment on construction sites.
 However, due to inherent defects or flaws, some ladders put workers at risk of severe injuries.
-Every year at least 180,000 people visit emergency rooms around the country for treatment of injuries sustained from ladder-related accidents.
-At least 150 deaths occur.
+Every year at least 180,000 people visit emergency rooms for treatment of injuries sustained from ladder-related accidents.

 Some of the most common causes for injuries related to ladders include: